Louisa McCune

 Louisa Douglas McCune (May 11, 1970 – August 10, 2024) was a philanthropy executive and magazine editor, working in the contemporary arts and animal well-being.
 She was the executive director of the Kirkpatrick Foundation in Oklahoma City, Oklahoma, where she was engaged with arts and culture, education, animal well-being, environmental conservation, and historic preservation.
-Under McCune's direction, the foundation has established two major animal well-being initiatives for the state of Oklahoma, to make the state "the safest and most humane place to be an animal by 2032" (launched in 2012), and to increase Oklahoma's cat and dog "live release" rate to 90 percent by 2025 (launched in 2018).
-Both of these efforts are a part of the foundation's Safe & Humane initiative.
+McCune died August 10, 2024, aged 54, from cancer.